Develop-X/AWS/AWS Certified Solutions Architect/03_– S3 Object Storage & CDN , Glacier and CloudFront.md

 ### Important terms

-  - CDN – collection of distributed servers where the content is served to users based on the user’s location and the location of content origin.
+  - **CDN content delivery network** – collection of distributed servers where the content is served to users based on the user’s location and the location of content origin.

-  - Edge location – location where content will be cached.
+  - **Edge location** – location where content will be cached.
 Different from AWS Region / AZ

-  - Origin – Can be S3 Bucket, an EC2 Instance, an Elastic Load Balancer or Route53
+  - **Origin** – Can be S3 Bucket, an EC2 Instance, an Elastic Load Balancer or Route53

-  - Distribution – is the name given to CDN collection which consists of Edge locations.
+  - **Distribution** – is the name given to CDN collection which consists of Edge locations.

-  - Web Distribution – Typically used for websites & web content only.
+  - **Web Distribution** – Typically used for websites & web content only.

-  - RTMP – Used for Media Streaming.
+  - **RTMP Real-Time Messaging Protocol **– Used for Media Streaming.
 Adobe Flash media server’s protocol – video streaming.

   - First request is slow as it comes from source origin.
-Subsequent requests improve speed as they are cached in nearest edge location and routed there until TTL expires.
+Subsequent requests improve speed as they are cached in nearest edge location and routed there until TTL (Time To Live) expires.

   - CloudFront also works with non AWS origin which can be on premise as well. .

   - Edge locations are for read and write as well.
 Objects PUT on edge location are sent to origin

-  - Objects are cached for life of TTL.
-TTL can be set for 0 seconds to 365 days.
-Default TTL is 24 hours.
+  - Objects are cached for life of TTL. **TTL can be set for 0 seconds to 365 days.
+Default TTL is 24 hours**.
 If objects change more frequently update the TTL

   - You can clear cached objects, with charges.